feiticeir0/ai-candy-dispenser/README.md

 .
 ├── 3D/                       # Directory for the 3D models
-├── Arduino/                  # Directory for the Arduino code ├── main.py                   # API code
+├── Arduino/                  # Directory for the Arduino code ├── Jetson/                   # Directory for Jetson specific instructions ├── raspberry-pi-llm/         # Directory for running the server using a Raspberry PI ├── main.py                   # API code
 ├── Dockerfile                # Dockerfile for CPU
 ├── Dockerfile.gpu            # Dockerfile with CUDA support (GPU)